Biji (Chinese literature): Genre and evolution

-The genre a long history back to the early tradition known as "notes on the strange" or zhiguai (志怪小說 (志怪小说, zhìguài xiǎoshuō)) in the Wei–Jin period (3rd to 4th centuries A.D.), and matured during the Tang dynasty.
-From the Wei–Jin to Tang Dynasties, the Chinese produced many great biji which organized ancient knowledge of myriad things in patterns that are far different from the more orthodox Song biji.
-The Wei, Jin, Northern and Southern Dynasties was a period of political division in Chinese history, and also an era of flourishing culture and art.
-During this time gave rise to various literary genres, including biji.
-The biji of that period of time mostly contains the believe-it-or-not kind of anecdotes, and many of them can be treated as collections of short fictions.
-To differentiate this kind of biji fiction from the general biji, the former is later called biji xiaoshuo (筆記小說 (笔记小说, notebook fiction)).
+The genre has a long history back to the early tradition known as "notes on the strange" or zhiguai (志怪小說 (志怪小说, zhìguài xiǎoshuō)) in the Wei–Jin period (3rd to 4th centuries A.D.), and matured during the Tang dynasty.
+From the Wei–Jin to Tang Dynasties, the Chinese produced many biji which organized ancient knowledge of myriad things in patterns that are different from the more orthodox Song biji.
+The Wei, Jin, and Northern and Southern Dynasties was a period of political division in Chinese history, and also an era of flourishing culture and art.
+During this time many various literary genres, including biji flourished.
+The biji of that period mostly contains believe-it-or-not anecdotes, and many of them can be treated as collections of short fiction.
+To differentiate this kind of biji fiction from the general biji, the former has been called biji xiaoshuo (筆記小說 (笔记小说, notebook fiction)).

 Biji emerged as an independent literary genre during the Southern Dynasties (420–589) and underwent further refinement during the Tang dynasty (618–907).
 In addition, the Song Dynasty, known for its extended period of peace in Chinese history, saw stable social and economic development.
 This stability contributed to a prosperous environment, fostering the flourishing of biji literature during the dynasty's reign from 960 to 1279.
 Historiographic themes hold significant importance in the biji text of the Song dynasty.
 Therefore, they serve as crucial resources for the study of Song history.
 Many works of which adopting an "item-by-item style and stipulated no further rules for the size, structure, or mutual relations of these items", and continued to flourish during the later dynasties up until the end of the 19th century.
 According to Ronald Egan, the biji as a genre "served as an alternative to the classical commentary and the formal essay" in traditional Chinese letters and allowed writers to record their reflections or scholarly insights freely.